 A beautiful mountain range runs along the side of town.
-Behind our house the mountains split and provide a glimpse of a dark valley beyond it.
+Behind our house, the mountains split and provide a glimpse of a dark valley beyond it.
 There are always ominous clouds resting in this crevice making the mountain beyond them appear to be always in shadows.

-This dark mountain has been calling to me since we arrived in Villa de Leyva, a colonial town three hours north of Bogota in the mountains resting at over 7,000 feet elevation.
+This dark mountain has been calling to me since we arrived in Villa de Leyva, a colonial town three hours north of Bogotá in the mountains resting at over 7,000 feet elevation.

 Dogs greeted us along the way.
 The sheep completely ignored us and one goat with beautiful long blonde hair stared at us as we walked by.
 Most of the road was dirt, but the steepest parts were cemented down so that cars would be able to ascend.
-The houses became further spread apart and eventually the road turned into a small trail that continued toward the narrow valley.
+The houses became further spread apart and eventually, the road turned into a small trail that continued toward the narrow valley.

 We followed the trail and emerged onto the other side of the pass.
 The wind grew cooler and blew mist making us shiver.
-I pulled out our the rain jackets and we draped them over ourselves.
+I pulled out our rain jackets and we draped them over ourselves.
 We had made it in the dark valley.

 We sat on a rock and ate lunch while gazing at the waterfall and the cliffs around us.